Putin critic and chess champion Kasparov seeks Latvian citizenship

 “Every Latvian has the right to express his opinion freely, participate in the political process and not be afraid of unlawful persecution,” Kasparov wrote of the Baltic state.

-In the letter, Kasparov said he wanted to retain his Russian citizenship as well.
+He said he wanted to retain his Russian citizenship as well, said Laila Timrota, spokeswoman for the ruling coalition party Unity in Latvia.

-Latvian citizenship can be granted by parliamentary vote to a person who has done something exceptional for the country, but some politicians were lukewarm to the idea of allotting such status to Kasparov.

-His appeal comes amid tension between the Baltic states and Moscow after Russia last month suspended imports of dairy products from Lithuania, the current holder of the rotating EU presidency, while Latvia is hosting a major NATO military exercise together with Poland.
-Russia cited quality concerns for its suspension of Lithuanian dairy imports.

-Kasparov’s letter, written in Latvian, was addressed to all parties and independent members of parliament except for the Harmony Centre party, said Andrejs Klementjevs, a member of parliament for the party.
+The letter, written in Latvian, was addressed to all parties and independent members of parliament except for the Harmony Center party, said Andrejs Klementjevs, a member of parliament for the party.

-The Harmony Centre party signed a cooperation agreement in 2009 with the United Russia party founded by Putin.
+The Harmony Center party signed a cooperation agreement in 2009 with the United Russia party founded by Putin.

-This a very political issue, because formally there is no real merit in terms of having done something for the good of Latvia,” said Dzintars Zakis, leader in parliament for Prime Minister Valdis Dombrovskis’ Unity Party.